 This includes setting and updating a police and crime plan, setting the force budget and precept, and appointing, and where necessary dismissing, the Chief Constable.
 The Police and Crime Panel will play a key role in scrutinising decisions made by the Commissioner in connection to these responsibilities.

 These new arrangements are designed to increase transparency of the delivery of policing services, and to give the public the ability to ensure their police are accountable.
 As such, the Chief Constable of Surrey Police is accountable to the Commissioner, and the Commissioner is accountable to the electorate.

-- At its public meeting of 4 February 2022, the Panel reviewed the Surrey Police Group Budget for 2022/23 and the Commissioner's proposed precept for 2022/23.
+At its public meeting of 4 February 2022, the Panel reviewed the Surrey Police Group Budget for 2022 to 2023 and the Commissioner's proposed precept for 2022 to 2023.
 The Panel agreed the following recommendations:

 - The Police and Crime Commissioner should not increase the budget of her Office using funds which could instead be provided to Surrey Police, as the Panel is of the view that such funds would be better used to support the Force's operations.

 On 24 November 2021 the Panel reviewed the draft Police and Crime Plan for Surrey 2021 to 2025, which was published the following month on the OPCC's website.

 Confirmation hearing dated 30 June 2021

 - Following the Panel's Confirmation Hearing at its meeting on 30 June 2021 where the Panel recommended that the proposed appointment should not be appointed, having considered the Panel's recommendation and reasons, the Police and Crime Commissioner for Surrey formally appointed Ellie Vesey-Thompson as the Deputy Police and Crime Commissioner for Surrey on 8 July 2021.